Skip to navigation Skip to content

 1. Deep clean the extractor fan

 Lets face it, the bathroom extractor fan isn’t high on anybody’s Saturday morning cleaning ritual, but the holidays are a perfect time to ensure it's working efficiently before the heavy traffic of guests.
-Not only will a well-functioning bathroom extractor fan help to prevent mould with those extra showers, but it can also aid in disguising bad odours.
+Not only will a well-functioning bathroom extractor fan help to prevent mould with all those extra showers, but it can also aid in disguising bad odours.

 To clean the extractor fan, begin by turning off the power and removing the fan cover to soak in soapy water.
 Using a duster, clean behind the back of the fan blades before scrubbing the inside of the fan with soapy water.
 Wait for everything to dry before replacing the cover.
-Read on for a detailed step-by-step guide on how to clean an extractor fan.

 2. Descale the shower head

 The shower experience is a highly anticipated one when staying away from home, so it's important that your guests enjoy your bathroom’s water pressure at its maximum potential.
-To do this, give your shower head the VIP treatment by using just four everyday items to perform a descale: white vinegar, plastic or sandwich bag, string or elastic band, and an old toothbrush.
+To do this, give your shower head the VIP treatment by using just four everyday items to perform a descale: white vinegar, plastic or sandwich bag, string or elastic band and an old toothbrush.

 Begin by using the old toothbrush to remove any non-stubborn dirt or limescale from the shower head.
 Next, submerge the shower head in the plastic/sandwich bag filled with white vinegar, securing it tightly with the elastic band or string.
 Allow the shower head to rest for a minimum of an hour before removing the bag and rinsing well with hot water.
 Lastly, grab the toothbrush again to scrub off any excess dirt or limescale.